Home » Health Conditions » Viral Infections » Flu

 8. Ginger

-Ginger root is not only a folk remedy but has been used in traditional Chinese Medicine for cold and flu symptoms as well as ayurvedic, the traditional medicine of India.
+Ginger root is not only a folk remedy but has been used in traditional Chinese Medicine for symptoms as well as ayurvedic, the traditional medicine of India.
 Hot ginger tea with lemon and honey is a common cold beverage.
 Those on blood thinners should be cautioned to confer with their physician and ginger should be avoided 2 weeks before and after surgery.

 9. Elderberry